 What is Echinacea?

 Echinacea is the name given to three related species of herbs that come from blue coneflowers.
-It has been used for hundreds of years to treat many conditions, but especially colds, flus, and other upper respiratory infections.
+It has been used for hundreds of years to treat many conditions, but especially colds, cases of flu, and other upper respiratory infections.
 Prior to the invention of antibiotics, echinacea was used in much the same way that we use antibiotics now.
 Echinacea does not actually have antibacterial properties, however.
 Current evidence in favor of echinacea shows it is effective because it can boost the immune system, enabling that system to fight bacterial infection more effectively.
-In other words, echinacea doesn’t fight the infection; it helps strengthen the body so the body can fight the infection.
-Some take echinacea in hopes of avoiding colds and flus, others use it once they are sick to fight off the infection.
+In other words, echinacea doesn’t fight the infection; it helps strengthen the body so it can fight the infection.
+Some take echinacea in hopes of avoiding a cold and or bout with the flu, others use it once they are sick to fight off the illness.
 For humans, echinacea can be taken as a pill, a tea, a powder, or in a liquid extract.